The content of this page was created by users. It has not been screened or verified by IMDb staff.

 : Philip honey it is not that bad, you haven't tripped over anything in at least three days.
 Philip Drummond

 : Wrong!
-This morning I tripped over a 2 by 4 and sprained my... never mind.
+This morning I tripped over a two by four and sprained my... never mind.
 Maggie McKinney Drummond

 : Well dear, your never mind will heal.
 Besides, the workmen will be out of here before you know it.
 Philip Drummond